Pep-Calc Microsoft Excel Add-In

 Request.Open "GET", _

-"http://api.pep-calc.com" + endpoint + _
+"https://api.pep-calc.com" + endpoint + _

 "?seq=" + seq + "&N_term=" + N_term + "&C_term=" + C_term +"&mz=" + mz